Healthy Carrot Muffins made with applesauce, oats and maple syrup, and loaded with walnuts and raisins. Fluffy, light and moist carrot cake muffins!

 How do I make mini or jumbo carrot muffins?

 You can bake mini carrot muffins for about 11 minutes.
-For jumbo healthy carrot muffins, bake them for 30 minutes or so.
+For jumbo carrot muffins, bake them for 30 minutes or so.
 Always do a toothpick test.

 More Carrot Recipes to Try